 As an active investor, you must be an expert in whatever asset class and market you’re investing in, which takes time and energy, so your ability to diversify into multiple markets and multiple asset types will be limited.
 Passive real estate investing, on the flip side, can provide almost unlimited opportunities for diversification.

 On the impact front, you should consider whether you want to have a broad or deep impact.

-As a passive real estate investor, because you are able to invest in more and bigger projects, your money goes farther and has the potential to impact more people, families, and communities.
+As a passive real estate investor, because you are able to invest in more assets and bigger projects, your money goes farther and has the potential to impact more people, families, and communities.
 However, your direct contact with those tenants is limited.

 The Real Estate Investing Spectrum